PoliticalGraveyard.com

 Daily, Edwin W. — of Illinois.
 Democrat.
 Candidate for Illinois state senate 43rd District, 1938.
 Presumed deceased.
 Burial location unknown.

 Daily, Eileen M. — of Westbrook, Middlesex County, Conn.
 Democrat.
-Member of Connecticut state senate 33rd District, 1993-.
+Candidate for first selectman of Westbrook, Connecticut, 1989; member of Connecticut state senate 33rd District, 1993-.
 Female.
 Still living as of 2010.

 Daily, James B. — of Pittsfield, Somerset County, Maine.
 Elected (Wet) delegate to Maine convention to ratify 21st amendment from Somerset County 1933, but did not serve.
-Presumed deceased.
 Burial location unknown.

 Daily, Joseph — of Canton, Hartford County, Conn.
 Member of Connecticut state house of representatives from Canton, 1837.
 Burial location unknown.